boyerk/Cheatsheet/Cheat Sheet.md

 (frequently switches between them.)

-**Visual Mode** = this mode will highlight anything that the cursor moves over, and will still apply commands from normal mode, "v" will enter Visual Mode
+**Visual Mode** = this mode will highlight anything that the cursor moves over, and will still apply commands from normal mode, "v" will enter Visual Mode (can only be accessed from command/normal mode)

 ## Short Cuts